How Much Does A Small Business Website Cost – with examples

 Costs for Content Creation and Insertion

 When it comes to adding content, the least expensive model for small business owners is to create all the content on their end and insert it into the site via a content management system (CMS).
-Most designers have no problem delivering a blank design template that the client would populate with text and images.
-But if you want the design firm to add your content and adjust the layout of the text, you should budget $100 to $150 per page.
+Most designers have no problem delivering a blank design template that the client can populate with text and images.
+If you opt for the design firm to add your content and adjust the layout of the text, you should budget $100 to $150 per page.

 Programming Special Features Often Cost Extra

-A ton of extra features are available that web developers can integrate into your site to improve your business, but these extras can add up.
-Some features may be “included” in your website framework – but beware, just because they are “included” doesn’t mean that they look or work the way you would want.
-The estimates below reflect the general requirements we have seen, however, many factors can push these costs even higher.
+A ton of extra features are available that web developers can integrate into your site to improve your business, which can quickly add up.
+Some features may be “included” in your website framework.
+“Included” doesn’t mean that they look or work the way you would want.
+The estimates below reflect the general requirements we have seen.
 If you don’t see your add-on here, just give us a call and we can provide an estimate.

 - Training and Documentation – You will need a set of instructions and documentation explaining how to maintain and edit site content.
 Depending on how extensive the material is, expect to pay from $400 to $1,500.